compTAG/student-resources/how-tos/seminar.md

   will help encourage them to continue those good presentations skills.
 * One down: let the presenter know one way that they could improve the presentation.
 Rather than give the negative "you did this wrong", form your feedback in a constructive way.
+Stay positive, even when giving negative feedback.
+More bees with honey, they say.

 ## For Presenters